captainWaheed/Terminal-ChatBot/README.md

 # ChatGPT Terminal Chatbot

-This is a ChatGPT chatbot written in Node.js that runs in the terminal
+A talkative companion for your terminal adventures!
+This Node.js-powered ChatGPT chatbot brings AI-powered conversations right to your fingertips.
+Engage in dynamic and interactive exchanges with ease, making language exploration and conversational applications a breeze.

 ## Usage